What Is Indoor Wellness Pool Design?

 Key Wellness Objectives in Pool Design

-The wellness pool in the interior will achieve a number of physiological and psychological purposes:
+The wellness pool in the interior will achieve several physiological and psychological purposes:

 - Decompression of the joints and relaxation of the muscles.